Chief Deputy Robert H. Gates

 Major Michael Wahl – Corrections

-Major Michael Wahl is appointed by the Sheriff as the Jail Administrator and oversees the daily operations and compliance standards of the jail.
-He was sworn in April 1992 and served as a Deputy Sheriff assigned to Patrol.
-He was a Field Training Officer before being promoted to the rank of Patrol Sergeant.
+Major Wahl began his law enforcement career with the Clinton County Sheriff’s Office in April 1992, when he was sworn in as a Deputy Sheriff assigned to Patrol.
+During his tenure in Patrol, he served as a Field Training Officer before being promoted to the rank of Patrol Sergeant.

 Major Justin A. Drake – Administration

-Justin was hired by the Clinton County Sheriff in 1996 to work as a Deputy Sheriff for the Corrections Division.
-He transferred to the Patrol Division in 1999 and then transferred back to the Corrections Division in 2000 where he was promoted to Shift Supervisor.
-In 2001, Justin was promoted to Sergeant and was named Assistant Jail Administrator.
-In 2004, Justin was promoted to Lieutenant and assigned Jail Administrator.
-As Jail Administrator, Justin is responsible for the management and operational control of the jail, its resources, and the inmates housed within.
-Justin was also the Registration Administrator for Clinton County.
-In December of 2014, Justin was assigned to oversee the management of Court Services and its personnel.
+Major Drake was first hired by the Clinton County Sheriff’s Office in 1996 as a Deputy Sheriff assigned to the Corrections Division.
+In 1999, he transferred to the Patrol Division before returning to Corrections in 2000, where he was promoted to Shift Supervisor.
+The following year, he earned the rank of Sergeant and was appointed Assistant Jail Administrator.
+In 2004, he was promoted to Lieutenant and named Jail Administrator, taking on responsibility for the overall management and operational control of the county jail, including its personnel, resources, and inmate population.

-On January 6, 2025, Capt.
-Drake was promoted to the rank of Major and assigned to oversee the Administrative Division by Sheriff Douglas A. Eastes.
+On January 6, 2025, he was promoted to the rank of Major by Sheriff Douglas A. Eastes and assigned to oversee the Administrative and Communication Divisions of the Clinton County Sheriff’s Office.

 Lieutenant Christopher Kirk – Patrol